31/03 6:30 PM

 They have also ripped the Hertha flag out of the ground in Berlin, claiming five derby wins on the bounce in all competitions to assert their dominance in the capital.

 The collective spirit that has been seen for years in the stands has manifested itself on the pitch.
 Captain Christopher Trimmel epitomises that spirit in the squad while simultaneously setting the standards for his teammates to follow.
-The skipper is known to rock up at training on his motorbike, perhaps having just finishing giving some local resident a tattoo.
+The skipper is known to rock up at training on his motorbike, perhaps having just finished giving some local resident a tattoo.

 Although they are Union Berlin, the team's home is very much the town of Köpenick, situated in the southeast corner of the capital.
 It's where the overwhelming majority of fans and members live.